inboxpraveen/LLM-Minutes-of-Meeting/README.md

 ## Features: :sparkles:

-- Effortlessly convert audio and video files to accurate text transcripts: These can also be used to summarize, generate action items, understanding work-flows, and resource planning.
+- Effortlessly convert audio and video files to accurate text transcripts: These can also be used to summarise, generate action items, understanding work-flows, and resource planning.

 - Keyword highlighting and topic tagging for quick reference: Extracting topics and finding relevant contents to skip through meetings and listen to only specific topics which is of your interest.